Back Pillows Promote Good Posture, Relief From Pain And Improve Comfort While Sitting

 Why Don’t Back Pillows Help Me?

-We find mainly that conditions will cause a reduction of the lower back curve.
+We find mainly that most conditions will cause a reduction of the lower back curve.
 Muscle spasm and poor posture are often responsible.
 These conditions can greatly benefit from increased support.
 You have to find a mechanical component to the pain.
 If you arch back to increase the curve, does it feel good?
 Many who sit for long periods will often stretch like this.
-This is because the muscles and ligaments get overstretched, causing increased pressure on discs or inflammation from arthritis.
+This is because the muscles and ligaments get over stretched, causing increased pressure on discs or inflammation from arthritis.

 Some herniated discs respond to extension or backward stretching better than forward bending.
 To test, you can roll up a small towel and place this behind your back while sitting.
 Increased comfort means you will likely have a good response with a back support, while increased pain may indicate back pillows may not be the best way to approach pain relief.